1mh/pyqt-examples/README.md

 ## Running the examples

-To run the examples, you need Python 3.
+Running the examples is really easy.
+The only thing you need is Python 3.
 Create a virtual environment via the command:

     python3 -m venv venv